-lnRS= α+ƒ1S+ƒ2X2+…+ε (eq.
+lnRS= α+ƒ1S+ƒ2X1+…+ε (eq.
 5)

-Where α is the intercept/productivity term, ƒ is a smooth function with a user-specified number of degrees of freedom R and S are as before, the Xi are environmental covariates and ε is a normally distributed error term.
+Where α is the intercept/productivity term, ƒ is a smooth function with a user-specified number of effective degrees of freedom (k = 4), R and S are as before, the Xi are environmental covariates and ε is a normally distributed error term.

 To begin, a baseline model with only a stock-recruit effect was specified, then iterated on via forward model selection, whereby variable are progressively added with each iteration.
 In addition, two modified models with only an S-R effect, one with a reduced period length, matching the time period for which data are available for flathead sole, and the other dividing the model into two eras matching the first two stanzas examined using the ACF (1978-2008 and 2009-2019) were considered.
 Environmental covariates were lagged relative to recruitment to the juvenile index based on their hypothesized mechanism (Table 1).
-Where multiple covariates were included in one model, care was taken to ensure that they were not themselves correlated (Table 2).
+Where multiple covariates were included in one model, care was taken to ensure that they were not themselves intercorrelated (Table 2).
 Model performances were assessed using small sample-size Akaike Information Criterion (AICc) calculated with the R package MuMIn (Barton 2020).
 All analyses were conducted using R version 4.0.3 (R Core Team 2020).

 Results